siongui/userpages/README.rst

     $ sudo apt-get install python-pip
     $ sudo pip install virtualenv

-2. Create and enter Python virtual environment:
+2. Create and enter Python virtual environment: This step is optional, if you get error messages like ``No module named scss`` when you run ``make`` command, DO NOT use virtual Python environment and ignore this step.

 .. code-block:: bash